Apple says Samsung patent royalty demands unfair

 The case in U.S. District Court, Northern District of California, is Apple Inc v.
 Samsung Electronics Co Ltd et al, 11-1846.

-Additional reporting by Jonathan Stempel in New York; Editing by Richard Chang and Edmund Klamann
+Additional reporting by Jonathan Stempel in New York; Editing by Gerald E. McCormick and Richard Chang